Together, crafting a better future

 Yang Chenglan from Dong Minority, the first woman from her village East south Guizhou got the chance to receive a university education and got a decent job in the big city after.
 However, she found more and more young people like her flew into big cities to work while leaving old and younger generations in the villages.
 The traditional handicraft she used to learn from her mother and grandmother lacks inheriting.
 In 2016, she decided returned to her village with her husband to build up an atelier specialized in natural dyeing and weaving.

-Artisan Zhang Yanmei from Miao ethnic minority, born in the Taijiang region in Guizhou province, was physically challenged after getting correction surgery at her three years old.
+Artisan Zhang Yanmei from Miao ethnic minority, born in Taijiang province in Guizhou, was physically challenged after getting correction surgery at her three years old.
 Since then She learned hand embroidery designs from her mother and practiced every day as a source of spiritual encouragement.
-After years of hard work, she developed a deep interest and lead to setting up a handicraft atelier.
-Despite the physically challenged, she constantly traveled around to attend events and develop her skills in dyeing , embroidery and brocade.
+After years of hard work, she developed a deep interest and lead to setting up a workshop specialized in Miao embroidery and natural dye.

 A hand-weaving artisan from the Miao minority, Ganxiaozhi has been practicing handicraft skills from a young age.
 Unlike most kids playing Legos in their childhood, Gaoxiaozhi was obsessed with fabric loom given by her mother.
 As a Millenium, she established the local workshop at a very early age, and once started she never thought about quitting.
 She wants to introduce traditional crafts in a modern way to encourage more and more younger people to love and believe in something she always does.

 Master Shi started to learn embroidery at her 8 years old.
 The well-preserved family craftsmanship resource, her mother’s strict teaching styles as a great arsenal to support Shi quickly picked up and developed her embroidery technique.